mithril-security/blindai/docs/docs/advanced/build-from-sources/client.md

 !!! info

-	If you're building the client because you want to change it, you should rather got to [the setting up your dev environment page](../contributing/setting-up-your-dev-environment.md)
+	If you're building the client because you **want to change it**, this is the wrong page for you to start with.
+Go to [the setting up your dev environment page](../contributing/setting-up-your-dev-environment.md) first.

 ## Requirements